 Technological advancements have no bounds.
 With things such as smart locks that open the door when you arrive home, smart cars that will soon make the road safer to drive on, and the Internet of Things to make using devices more efficient.
 So it’s clear that green energy technology for convenience is here to stay.

 What about using technology for green living and sustainable lifestyles?
-Fortunately, the AI for Energy movement is making more tech available in that category too, and researchers are coming out with even more cutting-edge renewable energy inventions every day to help you save money, maximize energy efficiency, and be kinder to the planet.
+Fortunately, the AI for Energy movement is making more tech available in that category too.
+So researchers are coming out.
+I mean with even more cutting-edge renewable energy inventions every day.
+All to help you save money, maximize energy efficiency, and be kinder to the planet.

 The following five AI-based tips can help you as you begin making sustainability and green energy a larger part of your day to-day life.